koenbres04/ResetOptimization/README.md

 For example at the end of a segment we could allow the runner to not only decide whether or not to reset, but also to decide which strategy to employ during the next segment.
 This would require giving a segment distribution for each strategy.
 Another example would be to allow additional variables (like the number of ammo the runner has at the end of a segment) to be taken into account when deciding wether or not to reset.
-- At the moment generating segment distributions is quite hard.
+- You may have noticed that the `get_strategy` function optionally outputs the probability of getting a record at each point in the run and for each possible split.
-Making a livesplit extension for automatically saving splits to a file would be a huge help.
+It would be kinda cool to have a LiveSplit component that shows this probability given the current segment and split.
 If you feel like contributing feel free to email me (the owner of this repository).